otienosteve/otienosteve/README.md

 - 👋 Hi, I’m @otienosteve
+- 👨‍💻 Full-stack Web Dev: JavaScript, React, Python, Flask
-- 👨‍🏫 Senior Developer at Barcelona Technologies Ltd
+- 👨🏾‍💻 Senior Developer at Barcelona Technologies Ltd
 - 👨‍🏫 Technical Mentor at Moringa School.
+- 🧠 Freelance AI Engineer
 - 🤖 Competitive Programmer -CodinGame.
-- 👨‍💻 Full-stack Web Dev: JavaScript, React, Angular, Ruby, Rails, Python, Django.
-Flask

 <!---
 otienosteve/otienosteve is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.